-- ✓ Speed-bar

-- ✓ Relax-bar
+- Relax bar

-- ✓ Quick-out Snap-hooks
+- Ouick-out Snap-hooks

-- ✓ Additional TüV and CE certified back protection (level 2).
-See pages 32 and 33 in this manual
+- Additional TüV and CE certified back protection (level 2).

-1.1 - Concept
+1.1- Concept

-WANì 2 is a reversible harness for all pilots, born of the desire to have fun in complete safety.
+WANì 3 is a reversible harness for all pilots, born of the desire to have fun in complete safety.
 The geometry of the load-bearing straps offers enjoyable handling during flight with excellent passive safety.
 The rucksack has been entirely redesigned, simplifying its reversibility, perfecting load distribution and increasing volume.

-1.2 - Protection and safety
+1.2- Protection and safety